openstack-archive/sahara/doc/source/userdoc/features.rst

   anti-affinity.
 * Cluster has both ResourceManager and StandByResourceManager.

-In this case, the original SecondrayNameNode node will be used as the Standby NameNode.
+In this case, the original SecondaryNameNode node will be used as the Standby NameNode.